Call for Abstracts

 Presentation Selection

-If your abstract is selected for presentation at DMC 2023, you will be requested to submit presentation materials to ARCTOS in digital format no later than November 30, 2023.
 Upon acceptance of your abstract, specific instructions for technical preparation will be provided.
 PLEASE NOTE: Only one author can be identified as the presenter and make the presentation.

 Requirements if Your Presentation is Selected